braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

   - SMS
 ---

-{% alert improtant %}
+{% alert important %}
 Are you currently a non-native SMS client?
 If so, please visit the [non native SMS docs](/docs/user_guide/message_building_by_channel/sms/non_native/) for your corresponding keyword handling doc.
 {% endalert %}

 ## Two-Way Messaging (Custom Keyword Responses)

 Two-way messaging uses short codes and keywords to deliver text messages to mobile users.
 It requires end users to send a keyword to Braze to which that user will receive an automatic reply.
-Applied correctly, two-way messaging can be an simple, immediate and dynamic solution to customer marketing, saving time and resources along the way.
+Applied correctly, two-way messaging can be a simple, immediate, and dynamic solution to customer marketing, saving time and resources along the way.

 ### Two Way Messaging Speeds